Vaping while pregnant: Can you vape during pregnancy?

 • Propylene Glycol (PG) – This is used to create artificial smoke and fog on stage and on screen.
 It is also an ingredient in antifreeze and is known to cause irritation to the lungs and eyes and may cause issues for people with asthma and emphysema.
 Pregnant women are at risk of developing toxicity if they are exposed to large amounts of PG because they have lower levels of alcohol dehydrogenase an enzyme that is needed to breakdown PG8, 9, 10

-• Glycerin – This has no colour or smell but gives a sweet taste.
+• Glycerin – This has no color or smell but gives a candy taste.

 • Ultrafine particles – these can be inhaled deep into the lungs and may exacerbate conditions such as asthma and emphysema and could lead to a heart attack11, 12